glinka/dmaps/README.md

 >>> epsilon_plot(epsilons, data)
 ```

-to guide the selection of a proper $\epsilon$ value (chosen in the linearly increasing region of resulting figure).
+to guide the selection of a proper epsilon value (chosen in the linearly increasing region of resulting figure).